 Conclusion

-Understanding data structures and algorithms is not just about passing interviews โ it's about becoming a better problem solver and writing more efficient code.
+Understanding data structures and algorithms is not just about passing interviews.
+It is about becoming a better problem solver and writing more efficient code.
 Start with the basics, practice regularly and gradually tackle more complex problems.

 Quick Reference Guide